AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 debug1: SSH2_MSG_KEXINIT received
 ```

-Immediately following this is the beginning of what we are looking for: the client's key exchange initialization proposal ("`local client KEXINIT proposal`").
-This is the portion of the SSH connection start up process where the client program, after loading its configurations, tells the server what it's able and willing to use for various aspects of the remainder of the conversation.
-The first aspect described is the key exchange algorithm ("`KEX algorithms`"), and the next one of these aspects is which host key algorithms are acceptable ("`host key algorithms`"):
+Immediately following this is the beginning of what we are looking for: the client's *key exchange initialization proposal* ("`local client KEXINIT proposal`").
+This is the portion of the SSH connection start up process where the client program, after loading its configurations, tells the server what it's able and willing to use for various aspects of the remainder of the conversation, called *session parameters*.
+The first session parameter described is the key exchange algorithm ("`KEX algorithms`"), and the next one is which host key algorithms are acceptable ("`host key algorithms`"):

 ```
 debug2: local client KEXINIT proposal